EduardoC3677/AppManager/WORK_LOG.md

 ## Current Status

 All the requested code changes have been implemented and saved in the `app_archive_fix.patch` file.
 The app is ready to be built and tested.

+# App Manager Work Log - 2025-12-15

+## Objective

+Apply pending changes for "Archive" button in App Details Page and ensure consistency with the codebase.

+## Changes Made

+1.  **Applied Missing Changes to `AppInfoFragment.java`:**
+    - Added logic to handle `R.id.action_archive` click event.
+    - Implemented the confirmation dialog and call to `BatchOpsService` via `BatchQueueItem`.
+    - Ensured `ArrayList` is used for `BatchQueueItem` compatibility, resolving potential type mismatch issues.

+2.  **Updated `fragment_app_info_actions.xml`:**
+    - Added the `action_archive` menu item.

+## Current Status

+The "Archive" button functionality in the App Details page is now fully implemented in the codebase.